golanghr/platform-users/README.md

 [![Go 1.5 Ready](https://img.shields.io/badge/Go%201.5-Ready-green.svg?style=flat)]()

 # Platform Users
-Platform users is a [Golang.hr Platform] micro extension designed to handle everything related to users.
+Platform users is a [Golang.hr Platform] micro service designed to handle everything related to users.

 **TBD - This is still in drawing mode so bare with us...**